hhandoko/http4s-graal/README.md

 Now you can visit [`localhost:8080`](http://localhost:8080) from your browser.

+Alternatively:
+  1. Run `./scripts/graal/bin/setup.sh` to download and setup Graal
-Alternatively, run `./scripts/dist.sh` to create a native image distribution under the `/dist` directory.
+  1. Run `./scripts/graal/bin/dist.sh` to create a native image distribution under the `/dist` directory.

 ## Contributing